 Recognised as one of the Country’s leading specialist museums.
 Fuelled by enthusiasm and staffed by volunteers it is a great day out for all the family.

 Engine enthusiasts from all over the world come to visit this fascinating museum with engines of all sizes (from desktop to 100 tons), Craft Demonstrations, Working Machinery and Local History Exhibitions It is also fast becoming a must see for non-enthusiasts too.
 The museum also has a steam section including a giant mill engine - the largest steam engine in Cheshire

-It is open every Friday, Saturday, Sunday and Bank Holiday from Easter Sunday until end October - 10am - 5pm (other times and days by arrangement for group visits).
-Engines running every day throughout the season.
+It is open one weekend a month from Easter until end October, see website for details www.enginemuseum.org Other times and days only by prior arrangement for group visits, etc. Engines running every day the museum is open.

 Over the past few years the museum has won several awards for its displays, engines, website and the quality of its volunteer workforce.
 Amongst its facilities it has a tearoom and shop free car parking for visitors, wheelchair and motorised scooter, cinema/meeting room available for hire.